qubodup/jylattfy/README.txt

 tested using chrome.
 images made using gimp.
 sounds generated using sfxr.
+pappapia recorded using an htc wildfire aka buzz smartphone and edited in audacity.

 code licensed under MIT/GPL (see code comments). images released to public domain/cc0 <http://creativecommons.org/publicdomain/zero/1.0/>.